For BIPOC, Bias is a Barrier to Treatment for Skin Conditions

 “[The doctors] tried to figure it out, but they dismissed my concerns that it may be psoriasis,” Aisha told The Mighty.
 The dismissal Aisha faced when trying to get tested for skin conditions is not uncommon for people with black and brown skin.
 Many doctors have no idea what chronic skin conditions look like on darker skin.

-BIPOC people already face many barriers to getting adequate medical care, from racism to medical costs.
-When it comes to chronic skin conditions, the bias and lack of awareness among medical professionals about how symptoms present in BIPOC people can lead to misdiagnosis and untreated symptoms.
+BIPOC already face many barriers to getting adequate medical care, from racism to medical costs.
+When it comes to chronic skin conditions, the bias and lack of awareness among medical professionals about how symptoms present in BIPOC can lead to misdiagnosis and untreated symptoms.

 Doctors Lack Training